About Duchesne County

 - Online case search is free, but obtaining certified copies for official purposes requires in-person or mail requests with appropriate fees.

 Court records can be searched through Utah's statewide XChange court case lookup system available at www.utcourts.gov, which provides free access to case information including civil, criminal, probate, and domestic relations cases.
-The Justice Court can be reached at (435) 738-1230.
+The Justice Court can be contacted through the office’s website.
 Municipal courts operate in Roosevelt and other incorporated municipalities, handling city ordinance violations and traffic citations issued within city limits.
 Access to court records in Utah is governed by Utah Code §78A-2-301 and the Utah Rules of Court, which establish that court records are presumptively public unless sealed by court order or exempted by statute.

 Probate matters, including estate administration and guardianship cases, are handled exclusively by the District Court.
 The court maintains an online calendar and hearing schedule accessible through the Utah State Courts website.

 Property & Public Records

-- The Duchesne County Assessor's Office, also located at 734 North Center Street (phone: 435-738-1117), maintains property tax assessment records, ownership information, and property characteristics.
+- Duchesne County Assessor's Office, also located at 734 North Center Street (phone: 435-738-1117), maintains property tax assessment records, ownership information, and property characteristics.

 - The Assessor's website provides a GIS parcel viewer allowing users to search by address or parcel number to view tax assessment information, property characteristics, ownership history, and aerial photography.